World Cancer Day – Raising Awareness of Asbestos Exposure And Lung Cancer

 To read about one such successful claim, please click here.

-This is the second World Cancer Day which has taken place during the Covid-19 pandemic.
-Research has shown that since the pandemic began, people have been understandably worried and reluctant to seek early medical help if they develop symptoms such as a cough or breathlessness.
+Research has shown that since the Covid-19 pandemic began, people have been understandably worried and reluctant to seek early medical help if they develop symptoms such as a cough or breathlessness.
 After all, these are symptoms related to Covid-19 and a variety of other medical conditions, including lung cancer and mesothelioma.
 We would urge anyone who is suffering from such symptoms to contact their GP for advice.
-Early diagnosis of lung cancer or mesothelioma will give the sufferer more options in terms of treatment, even during the restrictions of Covid-19.
+Early diagnosis of lung cancer or mesothelioma will give the sufferer more options in terms of treatment.

 On this World Cancer Day we would also like to raise awareness that lung cancer isn’t just caused by smoking.
 It is a very real fact that lung cancer can also be caused by exposure to asbestos.